Data-to-Insight-Center/cyberinfrastructure-knowledge-network/README.md

 - **Oracle CKN Daemon**: Reads, processes, and sends camera trap events from Oracle Daemon and Power Measuring plugin.

 ## Getting Started
-To get started with CKN, bring up all the required services by running the below command:
+To get started with CKN, bring up all the required services by starting Docker and running the below command:
 ```bash
 make up
 ```